Property Investors Pay Different Taxes Than Other Business Owners

 SDLT Surcharges and Multiple Dwellings Relief

-Buying a second home or a buy-to-let property triggers an extra 3% SDLT surcharge on top of standard rates.
-Buying through a company triggers an extra 3% on top of that for properties over £40,000.
-If you are buying six flats in a single transaction, Multiple Dwellings Relief may reduce the SDLT bill significantly.
+Buying a second home or a buy-to-let property triggers an extra 5% SDLT surcharge on top of standard rates (the additional-dwelling surcharge rose from 3% to 5% on 31 October 2024).
+Buying through a company triggers the same additional-dwelling surcharge for properties over £40,000.
+Multiple Dwellings Relief was abolished from 1 June 2024 and is no longer available.
 If you are buying a mixed-use property (shop with a flat above), the residential surcharge may not apply at all.

 These are not niche edge cases.
 They are everyday decisions for property investors in Manchester, Leeds, and Bristol.
 A general accountant who has never completed an SDLT return will not advise you on the optimal purchasing structure.
 A specialist will.